End Of An Era: American Apparel Closes Stores And Moves To Canada

 “The story of American Apparel is the best and worst of all things,” said Mark Cohen, the director of retail studies at Columbia Business School.
 “As brilliant a merchant and marketer as [Charney] was, he was guilty of never having taken seriously enough the need to organize his company efficiently, especially to offset the fact that he was working with domestic manufacturing.”

 American Apparel was popular with hipsters and millennials who loved wearing the brand’s basic T-shirts.
-The company combined made in America coolness with over-the-top sexual advertising that targeted the younger demographic.
+The company combined made-in-America coolness with over-the-top sexual advertising that targeted the younger demographic.

 What are your thoughts on American Apparel closing its doors?
 Will you miss shopping for the brand?
 Sound off below in the comments section.